Le Petit Tourette: Production

 "Le Petit Tourette" was the mid-season premiere of South Park's eleventh season, and the first episode of their fall run, which consisted of seven episodes.
 It was not designed as the season premiere, but rather as a "bank" episode, produced mostly prior to the run to allow the team a few days off later on in it.

-Parker and Stone felt the episode with typical censorship bleeps would be unfunny, as the entire goal of the episode is that Cartman can say anything he wants without consequence.
+Series creators Matt Stone and Trey Parker felt the episode with typical censorship bleeps would be unfunny, as the entire goal of the episode is that Cartman can say anything he wants without consequence.
 They had many discussions with Comedy Central about the show's content; one suggestion put forward was to air it at midnight, as a special episode.
-The calls came down to negotiating which curse words they could use and with what frequency; despite this, "fuck" would still remained bleeped in the final episode.
+The calls came down to negotiating which curse words they could use and with what frequency; despite this, "fuck" would still remain bleeped in the final episode.
 Stone remarked that had it not been censored, it would have made advertisers unhappy.
 Parker noted that occasionally, when producing episodes such as this, Comedy Central would view early animatics and get nervous about the content.
 Executive producer Anne Garefino advised executives to wait and see its fully animated form, after which they easily approve it, due to the simplistic animation style.
 "As soon as you see it done by shitty cutouts, it makes it all just silly", Parker said.

 The song that Cartman is singing after he finds out that Tourette's exists is inspired by "(I've Got A) Golden Ticket" from Willy Wonka & the Chocolate Factory.

 The episode also features a parody of Chris Hansen, the host of To Catch a Predator.
 Shortly before the episode was produced, a man featured on the program committed suicide by gunshot, leading to a press frenzy.
 Parker and Stone noted that while they liked the program, they felt with its growing popularity the show's creators were increasingly overstepping their boundaries to catch predators.
 "We like To Catch a Predator, [but] we like the Constitution more", Stone said.

 Reception

 Critical response

 The television weblog TV Squad was extremely positive, calling the episode "the stuff of brilliance".
 IGN gave the episode a rating of 7.5/10, asserting "this isn't the greatest episode, and not the greatest way to bring back the series—but it's got some great laughs and manages to push its single joke further than expected."
-411mania took the middle ground, giving the show a 6.5/10 rating, calling it "hit and miss", and contesting that "while the first half of the show suffered because of a one-note joke, the second half showed why this series remains one of the best on television."
-On the negative side, BuddyTV called the episode a "misfire", criticizing it as "disjointed and a little off-putting."
+Jerome Cusson of 411mania took the middle ground, giving the show a 6.5/10 rating, calling it "hit and miss", and contesting that "while the first half of the show suffered because of a one-note joke, the second half showed why this series remains one of the best on television."
+On the negative side, BuddyTV contributor Oscar Dahl called the episode a "misfire", criticizing it as "disjointed and a little off-putting."